joesmcneil/Simple-Task-Manager-App/README.md

 - There is zero support / catering for different screen sizes or mobile
 - The CSS is implemented on a global stylesheet instead of being scoped to Vue 3 components
+- The Filters sort correctly when clicked.
+However, removing or toggling list items as 'complete' or 'incomplete' results in weird behaviours, such as:
+    - The wrong list item being removed
+    - The wrong list items being deleted
+    - List items that were previously toggled as 'complete' or 'incomplete' and were removed from the list reappear when toggling a different list item..